yantrashala/loopback-ssl/README.md

 ```

 ## Disable HTTPS
-The configuration entry `"httpMode": false"` will disable https.
-In this mode the `certConfig: {..}` configuration is not used and can be omitted.
+The configuration entry `"httpMode": false` will disable https.
+In this mode the `"certConfig": {..}` configuration is not used and can be omitted.

 ## Enable SSL
 Configuration sample to enable SSL